 Bread beginner?
 Look no further!
 This bread is extremely simple to make, even if you’ve NEVER made bread before.
 This super-easy homemade bread takes only four ingredients to make and one bowl.
 Only the tiniest bit of kneading is required, and then most of the work is done all on its own while it rests!

 This bread has become a STAPLE recipe in my house!
-I make it about once a week, as it’s seriously that easy, quick, and delicious.
-All you need to create this deliciousness is bread flour, instant yeast, salt, water, and cornmeal.
-(So, okay, technically, that’s five ingredients if you include water… shhh.)
+I make it regularly, as it’s seriously that easy, quick, and delicious.
+All you need to create this deliciousness is bread flour, instant yeast, salt, water, and the addition of cornmeal is optional!

 I promise!
-You seriously only need one bowl, that small handful of ingredients, and a wooden spoon to start.
-The flour, yeast, and salt get whisked together and then stirred with ice-cold water.
+You seriously only need one bowl, a small handful of ingredients, and a wooden spoon to start.
+The flour, yeast, and salt get whisked together and stirred with ice-cold water.
 Do NOT let the word yeast scare you, either!
-I use instant yeast in this bread, which takes away some stress from using active dry yeast, for example.
+I use instant yeast in this bread, which takes away some stress that can come with using active dry yeast.

 Then, once those four ingredients are somewhat combined, I dump it onto a lightly flour-dusted counter and knead it just until everything is thoroughly combined.
 This takes maybe around a minute or so, and you can’t mess this part up!
 I throw it into a bowl and let it rest at room temperature for three hours.

 For the ultimate flavor and texture, I let this dough rest in the refrigerator overnight, for around twenty hours.
-The coldness slows the fermentation process, which in return creates terrific flavor and texture!
+The coldness slows the fermentation process, which in return creates amazing flavor and texture!

 Feel free to even play around with the length of time you leave the dough in the fridge to find your perfect bread flavor and texture.
 This dough can be left to chill in the refrigerator for up to three days before baking.
 I personally rarely ever have the patience, or refrigerator space for that matter, to let this rest for the three days, but if you do, please give it a go!